-- You may need to obtain court bonds in certain situations, when required from a Montana court.
+- You may need to obtain court bonds in certain situations, when required by a Montana court.

 A large array of Montana businesses must get licensed, to comply with state, local or city rules.
 In many cases, a license and permit bond is required during the licensing.

-The purpose of your Montana surety bond is to guarantee that your business will follow all relevant rules governing your field.
-This way, it protects the general public from fraud and misuse.
+The purpose of this bond is to guarantee that your business will follow all relevant rules governing your field.
+This way, it protects the general public from businesses that commit fraud or misrepresentation.
 Breaking your obligations under the bond can lead to a claim.
 If the claim is proven, you will be liable to reimburse affected parties up to the penal sum of your bond.

 The most common Montana license and permit bonds include:

 - Obligee: Montana Department of Justice’s Motor Vehicle Commission